 Two or three hours later, I returned home with all the cartoons.

 I assumed my friends would love to buy my drawings (after all, I customized them), but I never asked if they wanted me to draw them.

 That’s why I failed.

-I felt awful (like crying bad), and my mom ended up buying them all (moms are cool, aren't they?).
+I felt awful (like crying bad), and my mom bought them all (moms are cool, aren’t they?).

 This story might be silly, but it perfectly explains the point.

 As an entrepreneur, assumptions should be your worst enemy – avoid them at all costs.

 Instead of assuming, you should always validate your ideas with real people.